bgeorges/SupplyChainSecurity2024/presentation.md

 ## Generating SBOM Artifact

 - Tools and practices for generating SBOMs
-- Example: Using CycloneDX to generate an SBOM
+- Example: Using [CycloneDX](https://cyclonedx.org/) to generate an SBOM :cyclone:

 ---

-## Signing with Sigstore
+## Signing with Sigstore :closed_lock_with_key:

 - Benefits of signing artifacts
 - Example: Signing Quarkus artifacts with Sigstore

 ---